am1t/plugin-post-stats/README.md

 5. The plug-in should be available in the plugins list now.

-6. You can configure the `date` when you had published your first post.
-Go to "Plug-in" section and press ⚙️ Settings for the above added plugin.

 ### Word Count and Post Count as Shortcodes

 The plugin also publishes you words count and posts count as shortcodes.
 You can use `{{< wordcount >}}` or `{{< postcount >}}` annywhere on your markdown pages.
 These would be replaced by the respective values.